 - In an emergency or when maximum efficiency from the ABS is required, apply continuous force on the brake.
 The ABS will be activated immediately, thus allowing you to retain full steering control of your vehicle and, providing there is sufficient space, will enable you to avoid obstacles and bring the vehicle to a controlled stop. - The Anti-Lock system does not decrease the time necessary to apply the brakes or always reduce stopping distance.
 Always leave enough room between your vehicle and the vehicle in front of you to stop. - We recommend that you familiarize yourself with this braking technique.
 However, avoid taking any unnecessary risks.

-Parking brake with auto-release (P)
+Parking brake (P)

 Apply the parking brake whenever the vehicle is parked.

-To set the parking brake:
+To set the parking brake, apply the brake pedal and pull the handle up as far as possible.